 Additionally, there is a yearly RAD-AID conference attended by several of our residents as well as individuals from multiple medical specialties and government sectors.
 Conference topics range from global community service to international, economic development strategies.
 For more information about the annual RADAID conference, visit the RAD-AID website.

-It is a well-known fact that women remain under-represented in the field of radiology, despite much remarkable advancement in our field.
-The American College of Radiology has made it their goal to increase and promote diversity in Radiology, and we here at UMMC, have made it our goal as well.
-Each year, we hold a “Women in Radiology” meeting, which is a gathering of women who serve as resident, fellow and attending physicians in the state of Maryland.
-During this meeting, we discuss ways to increase the presence of women in radiology, establish mentoring relationships and flourish in our field.
+Women remain under-represented in the field of radiology, despite much publicity by the American College of Radiology and others.
+Our program is proud to have a greater percentage of women residents than the national average, including multiple women in each residency class.
+Each year, we hold a “Women in Radiology” meeting, which is a gathering of women who serve as resident, fellow, and attending physicians in the state of Maryland.
+This meeting promotes discussion of ways to increase the presence of women in radiology and fosters both personal and professional mentoring relationships.